 Unfortunately not.
 As discussed above, registering a business or company name does not give you ownership of the name.
 It does not give you exclusive use of the name or any part thereof and it does not stop another person from registering a deceptively similar name to yours or even using your name on their products or services.

 It’s not too late to try and have your trade mark registered though.
 We help startups and established business register trade marks on a day to day basis and have an easy to follow process to get you broad and valuable protection for your business or company name.
-Contact us at any time to find out how to protect your name.
+Contact our trade mark attorney experts at Baxter IP any time to find out how to protect your name.